jamespheffernan/words-on-phone/words-on-phone-app/README.md

 ### Netlify Deployment

-1. **Environment Variables**: Set `VITE_GEMINI_API_KEY` in Netlify's environment variables
+1. **Environment Variables**: Set `GEMINI_API_KEY` (without `VITE_` prefix) in Netlify's environment variables
 2. **Build Settings**:
    - Base directory: `words-on-phone-app`
    - Build command: `npm run build`
    - Publish directory: `words-on-phone-app/dist`

+### Security

+- API keys are handled server-side through Netlify Functions
+- No sensitive credentials are exposed in the client-side bundle
+- CORS headers are properly configured for secure API communication

 ### Other Platforms

-The app can be deployed to any static hosting service.
-Just ensure:
+The app can be deployed to any static hosting service that supports serverless functions.
+You'll need to:
+- Adapt the `netlify/functions/gemini.ts` for your platform's serverless function format
+- Configure environment variables on your hosting platform
-- Environment variables are properly configured
+- Ensure CORS headers are properly set
-- Build assets are served from the correct directory

 ## Features Overview